haojustin/foundit/team/retrospectives/RETRO_02.md

 * A brief description of what constitutes your change/experiment
 * A brief assessment of how its results (did it improve things? move the needle at all?)
 * A decision going forward: keep the change, revert to previous procedure, make a new change?

+Our change would be constituted if we had more issues on the Kanban board (more than 5) that were quickly attainable and smaller in magnitude.
+These issues would be moved to the done column.

+Every member was able to move at least 1 issue to the done column.
+7 issues total were moved to the Done column.

+The next retro leader should allow everyone in the group to share their input and to force the group to reach a consensus.
+Multiple people had conflicting opinions but we eventually reached a consensus.